Akashsindhu/Twodo/README.md

 # Twodo web application

-This is a to-do web application just like other google keep.
+This is a to-do web application just like google keep.

 ## List of features